Lady of the Lake: Lancelot's guardian

-In the Lancelot-Grail (Vulgate) prose cycle, loosely based on Chrétien, the Lady resides in an otherworldly enchanted realm, the entry to which is disguised as an illusion of a lake (the Post-Vulgate explains it as Merlin's work).
-There, she raises Lancelot from his infancy having stolen him from his mother following the death of his father, King Ban.
-She teaches Lancelot arts and writing, infusing him with wisdom and courage, and overseeing his training to become an unsurpassed warrior.
+In the Lancelot-Grail (Vulgate) prose cycle, loosely based on Chrétien, the Lady of the Lake (Dame du Lac) resides in an otherworldly enchanted realm, the entry to which is disguised as an illusion of a lake (the Post-Vulgate explains it as a work of Merlin).
+There, she raises Lancelot du Lac from his infancy having stolen him from his mother following the death of his father, King Ban.
+She teaches Lancelot arts and writing, infusing him with wisdom and courage, and overseeing his martial training to become an unsurpassed knight.
 She also rears his orphaned cousins Lionel and Bors after having her sorcerous damsel Saraïde (later called Celise) rescue them from King Claudas.
 All this takes her only a few years in the human world.
-Afterwards, she sends off the adolescent Lancelot to King Arthur's court as the nameless White Knight, due to her own affinity with this color (wearing white is a common attribute of faery women in Arthurian legend).
+Afterwards, she sends off the adolescent Lancelot to King Arthur's court as the nameless White Knight, due to her own affinity with this color (wearing white is a common attribute of faery women in Arthurian legend and he is also given a white armour by her counterpart in Lanzelet).

-Through much of the Prose Lancelot Propre, the Lady keeps aiding Lancelot in various ways during his early adventures to become a famed knight and discover his true identity, usually acting through her maidens serving as her agents and messengers.
-She gives him her magical gifts, including a magic ring of protection against enchantments in a manner similar in that to his fairy protectoress in Chrétien's poem (the same of another of her magic rings also grants Lancelot's lover Queen Guinevere immunity from Morgan's power in the Italian Prophéties de Merlin).
-Later on, she also works to actively encourage Lancelot and Guinevere's relationship and its consummation.
-That includes sending Guinevere a symbolically illustrated magic shield, the crack in which closes up after the queen finally spends her first night with Lancelot.
-She furthermore personally arrives to restore Lancelot to sanity during some of his recurring periods of madness, on one occasion using the above-mentioned shield to heal his mind.
+Through much of the Prose Lancelot Propre, the Lady of the Lake keeps aiding Lancelot in various ways during his early adventures as a knight-errant to become a famed hero and discover his true identity, usually acting through her maidens serving as her agents and messengers.
+She gives or sends him her gifts, including a set of magical gear and a magic ring of protection against enchantments (a ring from her also grants Lancelot's secret lover, Queen Guinevere, an immunity from Morgan's power in a later work, the Italian Prophéties de Merlin).
+The Lady also works to actively encourage Lancelot and Guinevere's relationship and its consummation (that includes sending Guinevere a symbolically illustrated magic shield, the crack in which closes up after the queen finally spends her first night with him) and personally arrives to restore Lancelot to sanity during some of his recurring periods of madness (one of such occasions has her use the same shield to heal his mind).